plai-group/admin-info/covid19accessplan.md

 ## Accessing the Lab During the Pandemic
 Each room within the lab (X-725, X-725A, and X-725B) is assigned a capacity of one person per room.
 We have created a rotating schedule, and access is restricted to 2 blocks of 4 hours per day, with a one hour buffer in between.

 * Group members need to complete the [schedule](https://drive.google.com/open?id=1SL8aUzEALNrlZeRALzvchq2PJNKxyE47&authuser=ali.nasseri%40alumni.utoronto.ca&usp=drive_fs) by adding you initials on the day and time you wish to access the lab by Friday the week before access is needed.
+Preference is for you to access the same room, so that we can give you a dedicated desk.
 * You should enter the building while wearing a mask/face covering.
-Masks cn be removed when you reach the relevant room assigned to you.
+Masks can be removed when you reach the relevant room assigned to you.
 * Clean the workspace both before starting work, and after you are done using the wipes provided at the workstations.
+This includes the surface of the table, seat handles, any cables you used, etc.
 * Make sure to leave before the end of the assigned time slot.
 * While in the lab, maintain social distancing and avoid touching surfaces other than the assigned workspace.